fxstein/GoProX/docs/feature-planning/USE_CASES.md

 - [ ] Can export copyright metadata for legal and attribution purposes
 - [ ] Can warn about copyright conflicts or missing attribution

+### **Use Case 31: Multi-Manufacturer Media Integration**
+**Description**: Integrate media files from other action camera and drone manufacturers like Insta360 and DJI alongside GoPro cameras.

+**Requirements**:
+- Import and process media files from Insta360 cameras with metadata preservation
+- Import and process media files from DJI drones and cameras with metadata preservation
+- Track different camera manufacturers and models in the metadata system
+- Handle manufacturer-specific file formats, metadata structures, and naming conventions
+- Support manufacturer-specific firmware version tracking and compatibility
+- Maintain device-specific settings and configuration for each manufacturer
+- Handle different media file types and codecs from various manufacturers
+- Support manufacturer-specific GPS and telemetry data formats
+- Track device serial numbers and identifiers across different manufacturers
+- Maintain separate but unified metadata for multi-manufacturer workflows
+- Support manufacturer-specific import and processing workflows
+- Enable cross-manufacturer media association and organization
+- Support future expansion to additional camera and drone manufacturers

+**Validation Criteria**:
+- [ ] Can import and process Insta360 media files with full metadata
+- [ ] Can import and process DJI media files with full metadata
+- [ ] Can track different camera manufacturers and models consistently
+- [ ] Can handle manufacturer-specific file formats and metadata structures
+- [ ] Can support manufacturer-specific firmware version tracking
+- [ ] Can maintain device-specific settings for each manufacturer
+- [ ] Can handle different media file types and codecs from various manufacturers
+- [ ] Can support manufacturer-specific GPS and telemetry data formats
+- [ ] Can track device serial numbers across different manufacturers
+- [ ] Can maintain unified metadata for multi-manufacturer workflows
+- [ ] Can support manufacturer-specific import and processing workflows
+- [ ] Can enable cross-manufacturer media association and organization
+- [ ] Can support future expansion to additional manufacturers

 ## Use Case Categories

 ### **Core Media Management (1-6)**